Hazardous Waste Management Consulting: Construction Success Stories

 Their focus is on identifying and removing environmental hazards that can halt a project and pose serious health risks.
 For general contractors, partnering with a company like Inland Environments is not just about subcontracting a task; it's about managing risk.
 A mistake in handling materials like asbestos can lead to costly delays, fines, and legal issues.
 This company has built its reputation on managing these high-stakes situations, ensuring that sites are clean, safe, and compliant so your project can move forward without a hitch.

-Their Core Services
+A Look at Their Core Services

 Inland Environments Ltd. focuses on environmental cleanup and demolition.
 Their primary service is asbestos abatement, a critical step for any renovation or demolition of older structures.
 Beyond asbestos, they also handle the removal of other hazardous materials like lead and mold.
 Their team is equipped for building demolition, including structures deemed unsafe.
 They also manage the removal of underground storage tanks and any resulting contaminated soil, ensuring the ground is safe for new development.
 If your project involves tearing down an old commercial building or renovating a space with potential hazards, their services are essential for the initial phase.